Can I Claim For Tripping Over A Wire? – How To Claim – How Much Compensation

 If you have tripped on loose wires at work or in public, try and obtain as much evidence as possible.
 This includes evidence as to the nature of the hazard – photos of the wires are particularly helpful, but witness statements are always useful.
 If you can get the details of any witnesses at the time, we can help them prepare a witness statement in due course, but any information written at the time can be very important.

 You should also seek medical attention as soon as possible (especially – obviously – if it is a serious injury).
 Your GP and/or hospital records will form the basis of a medical report to support your claim.
-If you have a series of treatment, such as physiotherapy, those records will also be helpful.
+If you have a series of treatments, such as physiotherapy, those records will also be helpful.

 Keep a record of all out-of-pocket expenses you incur – this could include prescription costs, medical appointments (such as private physio), receipts for purchase of aids (such as a walking stick) or larger costs such as care.
 Anything you spend as a result of the accident may form part of your claim for compensation, so keep all receipts possible and/or note down the cost at the time.

-By way of example, a construction worker found his new job more stressful than he might have expected, when, less than a month into his new role on a building site, he had an accident at work, tripping over steel wires that were sticking out of the ground.
+By way of an example, a construction worker found his new job more stressful than he might have expected, when, less than a month into his new role on a building site, he had an accident at work, tripping over steel wires that were sticking out of the ground.
 He sustained serious injuries to his shoulder, ribs and elbow.
 These injuries took some time to recover from, causing him to take considerable time off work, and left him with residual pain.

 Compensation for tripping over a wire is a subset of compensation for a fall.
 How much compensation for a fall is awarded will depend on the severity of the accident.
 Slip and fall compensation amounts include compensation for the injury itself, known as general damages, and out-of-pocket expenses, known as special damages, which may also include a sum for future losses.